ckswilliams/modOpenREM/docs/charts.rst

    :figwidth: 25 %
    :align: right
    :alt: Switching charts off
+   :target: _images/UserOptionsMenu.png

-   Figure 12: Switching charts off
+   Figure 14: Switching charts off

-The user can also switch off chart plotting by clicking on the ``Switch charts off`` link in the ``User options`` menu in the navigation bar at the top of any OpenREM page, as shown in figure 12.
+The user can also switch off chart plotting by clicking on the ``Switch charts off`` link in the ``User options`` menu in the navigation bar at the top of any OpenREM page, as shown in figure 14.

 The user can choose whether the data displayed on the charts is the mean, median or both by using the drop-down ``Average to use`` selection.
 Only the